08 Sep See Deep Wants

 See deep wants.

 I did my Ph.D. dissertation by videotaping 20 mother-toddler pairs and analyzing what happened when the mom offered an alternative to a problematic want (“not the chainsaw, sweetie, how about this red truck?!”).
-Hundreds of bleary-eyed hours later, I found that offering alternatives reduced child negative emotion and increased cooperation with the parent.
+Hundreds of bleary-eyed hours later, I found that offering alternatives reduced the child’s negative emotions and increased cooperation with the parent.

 Pretty interesting (at least to me, both as a new parent and as someone desperate to finish grad school).
 And there’s an even deeper lesson.
 Kids – and adults, too – obviously want to get what they want from others.
 But more fundamentally, we want to know that others understand our wants – and even more fundamentally, that they want to.